Potential Head Drop Solution

 What is Potential Head Drop?

-The Potential Head Drop is defined as the loss of head due to differential pressure loss and viscous flow in the channel and is represented as hlocation = (3*μviscosity*Vmean*Lp)/(γf*dsection^2) or Head Loss due to Friction = (3*Dynamic Viscosity*Mean Velocity*Length of Pipe)/(Specific Weight of Liquid*Diameter of Section^2).
-The Dynamic Viscosity of a fluid is the measure of its resistance to flow when an external force is applied, Mean velocity is defined as the average velocity of a fluid at a point and over an arbitrary time T, Length of Pipe describes the length of the pipe in which the liquid is flowing, Specific Weight of Liquid represents the force exerted by gravity on a unit volume of a fluid & Diameter of Section is the diameter of the circular cross-section of the beam.
+The Potential Head Drop is defined as the loss of head due to differential pressure loss and viscous flow in the channel and is represented as hL = (3*μ*Vmean*L)/(γf*dsection^2) or Head Loss due to Friction = (3*Dynamic Viscosity*Mean Velocity*Length of Pipe)/(Specific Weight of Liquid*Diameter of Section^2).
+The Dynamic Viscosity refers to the internal resistance of a fluid to flow when a force is applied, The Mean Velocity refers to the average rate at which an object or fluid moves over a given time interval, The Length of Pipe refers to the measurement of the pipe from one end to the other, The Specific Weight of Liquid refers to the weight per unit volume of that substance & The Diameter of Section refers to the length of the segment that passes through the center of the circle and touches two points on the edge of the circle.

 How to calculate Potential Head Drop?